Practical Tips You Can Use

 Work in the field of ABA?
 Don’t miss our special blog posts, videos, and podcast episodes for ABA professionals.
-We cover issues you want to hear about, from what we’re doing to boost diversity to how to apply the latest studies on sleep, anxiety, neurodiversity—or any number of autism-related topics—to our work day in and out with kids and families.
+We cover issues you want to hear about — from boosting diversity to dealing with anxiety.
 Find it all, and more, here.

-Find expert-level advice about raising kids with ASD.
+Find expert-level advice about raising kids with autism.
 Read stories about living with autism and working in the ABA field.

 Pick up practical tips from experts.
 Find the latest news from AST and LEARN, and hear from our team.

-Hear from inspiring individuals, experts, and authors in the autism community.
+Hear from inspiring people, experts, and authors in the autism community.
 Listen to our acclaimed podcast, all autism talk.

 Autism is a lifelong neurodevelopmental disability known formally as autism spectrum disorder (ASD).
 It usually appears during early childhood and can affect children’s language and communication skills, social skills, and self-regulation skills, which help us manage our emotions and behaviors in tough situations.

 The spectrum, or range, of symptoms makes autism tricky to diagnose, but characteristics include: